Making your product measurable is one of the most important things to make your product successful.

-You have all your data lined up; now it is time to report it in an easy to understand and efficient way.
+You have all your data lined up; now it is time to report it in an easy-to-understand and efficient way.
 It is good practice to have no more than five product KPIs.
 This means that you really focus on the most important metrics.
 There is even a school of thought that you should just have one North Star Metric!
-Therefore your KPI report or dashboard needs to be short and concise.
+Therefore your KPI report or dashboard needs to be concise.
 Consider these important points to shape it: Anybody looking at your report should understand at a glance how things are going.
-Try to convey positive or negative trends visually (e.g. by color-coding).
+Try to convey positive or negative trends visually (e.g., by color-coding).
 Your readers need to understand what your numbers actually mean.
 If that is not immediately obvious to everyone across the business, include some explanations.
-If possible use weekly numbers.
+If possible, use weekly numbers.
 This allows you an almost real-time view of how your product is performing.
 A comparison view to previous periods is important, for example, WoW (week over week) or MoM (month over month) changes.
 If you have strong seasonality in your product, a YoY (year over year) comparison may be the most meaningful.
 A simple shared document may do for your report.
-If your company is using a BI tool, you can also create a KPI dashboard or KPI scorecard.
+If your company uses a BI tool, you can also create a KPI dashboard or KPI scorecard.
 This allows users to see your data at a glance, but they can also drill deeper if they want.

-If possible automate the gathering and creation of the weekly report.
+If possible, automate the gathering and creation of the weekly report.
 And don’t forget your secondary metrics that support your KPIs.
 We have discussed these also in our article about KPIs in Product Management.
 The secondary metrics can be included in your KPI dashboard too, but there must be a clear distinction to the actual top-level KPIs.

 Your KPI dashboard should be open to anyone who would like to see it.
 Businesses love numbers.
 Your stakeholders will love your KPI dashboard.
 Ideally, you want your KPIs to be read by every stakeholder.
 Therefore you need to spread the word as widely as possible.

-Being able to monitor how your product performs gives stakeholders confidence and builds trust in you and your product.
+Monitoring how your product performs gives stakeholders confidence and builds trust in you and your product.
 If everybody sees your numbers weekly, there are no surprises.
 You and your stakeholders are always on the same page about the current state.
 This can help greatly when you have your prioritization sessions.

 If you define relevant KPIs and create a good KPI report, it will help you in many ways to do a good job as a Product Manager.
 You will